Rabunnisa/Article_API/README.md

 ### Topics
 We have  categorized our articles by topics.
 Each topic can be applied to zero or many articles and each article can have zero or many topics.

-Example JSON response when requesting an article should now be: